Best WordPress Security Practices for Multiple Client Sites (2026)

 5. All-In-One WP Security and Firewall (AIOS)

 - Multi-Site Suitability: AIOS is fully compatible with WordPress Multisite, allowing Super Admins to manage and enforce security policies across the network.
-The premium version unlocks dedicated features, such as automatic malware scanning, making it a viable, cost-effective option for scaled protection.

 Free vs. Premium for Agency Scalability